Polished & Prepared Part 4

 Live Webinar:

-This companion crash course centers neurodivergent experiences in the workplace, with a focus on ADHD and library work.
-Participants will explore practical strategies for organization, time management, communication, and self-advocacy that support success in fast-paced library environments.
-The course also offers insights for supervisors and colleagues seeking to build more inclusive and supportive workplaces.
+Employees with ADHD have many unique strengths to leverage in the library.
+This 2-hour, online crash course is a companion to the Core Professional Skills series and centers neurodivergent experiences in the workplace, with a focus on ADHD and library work.
+Participants will learn the unique skills that neurodivergent employees bring and how to harness the power of divergent thinking.
+We will explore practical strategies for organization, time management, communication, and self-advocacy that can support success in fast-paced library environments while honoring your boundaries and capacity.
+The course also offers insights for neutrotypical supervisors and colleagues seeking to understand and support their neurodivergent colleagues.

 You will leave this 2-hour crash course with concrete tools to reduce overwhelm, increase productivity, and build systems that support long-term workplace success.

-The webinar is scheduled for June 11, 2026, from 2:00 – 4:00 PM EST. A recording will be uploaded to the course platform within 24 hours after the conclusion of the webinar.
+The webinar is scheduled for June 11, 2026, from 2:00 – 4:00 PM ET.
+A recording will be uploaded to the course platform within 24 hours after the conclusion of the webinar.

 ENROLL NOW